vilitormanen/pythonassignment/README.txt

 doing the course at codeacademy and 3 days experimenting with the code, designing architecture, writing program and reviewing the program and writing description.
 I used 5-8 hours per day for this project.

+I know there is limitations and threading should be done a little different way to be much better.
+But the main thing was getting something done.
+Maybe I will update the solution some day.

 Running the program
 ===================